-Mesa: A Smart Location for Intelligent CompaniesWith a population of nearly 500,000, Mesa, Arizona is the 36th largest city in the United States and second largest in the Phoenix-Mesa metro area and is larger than Miami, Minneapolis, Atlanta and St. Louis.
+Mesa: A Smart Location for Intelligent CompaniesWith a population of more than 500,000, Mesa, Arizona is the 35th largest city in the United States and second largest in the Phoenix-Mesa metro area and is larger than Miami, Minneapolis, Atlanta and St. Louis.
 Mesa encompasses 138 square miles inside a 21-city region that has a population of 4.7 million people, and is projected to grow to 6 million by 2030.

 - A diverse and sustainable economy that features a balance of base industries that create high quality jobs.